Jun 07, 2023

 Average Web Developer Salary Based on Skill Set, Seniority, Programming Languages

 The US Bureau of Labor Statistics projects a 23% employment growth for web developers from 2021 to 2031.
 Additionally, an average of 21,800 programmer and web designer jobs open each year to fulfill market demand.
-If you’re considering becoming a web developer, now is the time.
+So if you’re considering becoming a web developer, now is the time.

-Keep reading as we cover the average developer salary, current market trends, and projected demands for this profession ‒ giving you better insight into the industry.
+Keep reading to uncover how much a web developer makes, current market trends, and the projected demands for this profession to give you better insight into the industry.

 Average Web Developer Salaries

 A website developer’s compensation varies based on multiple factors.
 The following sections highlight web developer salaries by country, seniority, skills, and coding languages to answer one of the most frequently asked questions: how much do developers make?

 Web Developer Salary by Country

-Different countries have varying web developer salary ranges depending on the cost of living, industry growth, and location.
-Web development salaries in wealthier, more expensive countries are usually higher.
+Different countries have varying salary ranges depending on the cost of living, industry growth, and location.
+Web developer salaries in wealthier, more expensive countries are usually higher.

-The United States, for instance, is one of the highest-paying countries in the world due to its rapid growth in the IT industry.
-It has an average web developer salary of around $96,500/year or about $46/hour.
+The United States, for instance, is one of the highest-paying countries in the world its IT industry’s rapid growth.
+It has an average web developer salary of around $50,900/year.

-As aggregated by Salary Expert, the following is a list of estimated average web developer salaries by country based on the data collected from Payscale on May 5, 2023.
+The following is a list of estimated average web developer salaries by country based on the data collected from Payscale on May 5, 2023.

-We have sorted the rates from the highest to the lowest and converted them to USD for easier comparison.
+We have sorted the highest to lowest rates and converted them into USD for easier comparison.
 Therefore, consider exchange rate differences when focusing on a specific country.

-We will focus solely on the US job market for the following sections to make navigating the web development industry and its dependencies easier.
+We will base the following sections on US job market data to help you navigate the web development industry and its dependencies easier.

 Web Developer Salary by Seniority

-Experience and knowledge are two important factors that influence the salaries for web developers.
+Experience and knowledge are two important factors that influence web developer salaries.
 The longer you work in the industry, the more experience and knowledge you gain.

 Climbing the seniority ladder also means taking on more responsibilities and complex projects.
-The amount of time and skills needed to handle the work affects your value in the organization.
+The time and skills needed to handle the work affect your value in the organization.
 As such, seniority levels matter significantly in salary negotiations.

 We have compiled salary information from reputable job search platforms.
 Keep in mind that these rates don’t include bonuses and monetary employee benefits, both of which depend on your company and performance.

-Here’s the average annual US salary for a web developer based on seniority level, per December 13, 2022:
+Here’s the average annual US salary for a full-time web developer based on seniority level per May 5, 2023:

-Based on the three sources, the average junior web developer salary in the US is $60,973/year.
-Mid-level web developers can earn an average of $82,200/year, whereas senior developers are compensated $98,957/year on average.
+Based on the three sources, the average junior web developer salary in the US is $63,431/year.
+Mid-level web developers can earn around $84,919/year, whereas senior developers are paid $106,251/year on average.

-Junior web developers work on certain parts of the website creation process under the supervision of senior web developers.
-The educational requirements of a junior web developer may include a bachelor’s degree in IT concentrations or a credible web development certification.
+Junior web developers work on certain website parts under the supervision of senior web developers.
+The educational requirements of a junior web developer may include a bachelor’s degree in computer science or a credible web development certification.

-Mid-level web developers usually have three to five years of experience tackling team-based and individual projects.
-Many companies expect web developers at this career level to have at least a college degree and proficiency in several programming languages.
+Mid-level web developers usually have three to five years of experience tackling team-based and individual website development.
+Many companies expect web developers at this career level to have a college degree and proficiency in several coding languages.

-Once you reach the senior level, you will likely lead a team of developers to work on web development projects.
-Companies usually include senior web developers in their decision-making and demand solutions to workflow-related IT problems.
+Once you reach the senior level, you may lead other developers to work on website development tasks.
+Companies usually include senior web developers in decision-making and demand solutions to workflow-related IT problems.
 Therefore, they must possess problem-solving and analytical skills.

 Keep your web developer resume up-to-date with your latest work experience, education, and certification.
 The resume can prove that you’re qualified for a promotion or a higher-level job opportunity elsewhere.